| Links | Books | Alphabetical Index | Access database queries |

 4 5 Karen 20/04/06 07:10 14:30 0.306

-If a function is added to each row in an adjacent column to the linked data, this can be automatically copied down all of the matching rows.
-Select a cell within the range of the data table and then open the menu option: Data | Import External Data | Data Range Properties | or alternatively right mouse button click and select Data Range Properties from the short context menu.
+To do the same thing in Excel 2003 - select a cell within the range of the data table and then open the menu option: Data | Import External Data | Data Range Properties | or alternatively right mouse button click and select Data Range Properties from the short context menu.
 The final option in the dialog box allows you to 'Fill Down formulas in columns adjacent to data'.

 The data can be updated (to match the source database) at any time using the right mouse button click and select 'Refresh' from the short context menu.